POWER BI EXERCISES▼

 To apply the bookmark, return to the page with the images.
-Click on one of the images (in this case the turtle) and look in the Format Image pane:
+Click on one of the images (in this case the turtle) and assign an action to it:

-Turn the Link option on.
-Choose the Type as Bookmark and then select the bookmark you just made.
+Choose the Type as Bookmark and then select the bookmark you just created.

 Clicking on the turtle should now take you through to the water page we created earlier:

 Now repeat this for each of the other images and bookmarks!